 - 6.2.1 IPSC Divisions recognize different firearms and equipment (see Appendix D).
 Each match must recognize at least one Division.
 When multiple Divisions are available in a match, each Division must be scored separately and independently, and match results must recognize a winner in each Division. - 6.2.2 In IPSC sanctioned matches, the minimum number of competitors stipulated in Appendix A2 must compete in each Division for it to be recognized.
 If there are insufficient competitors in a Division, the Match Director may allow that Division to stand without official IPSC recognition. - 6.2.3 Prior to the commencement of a match, each competitor must declare one Division for score, and Match Officials should check competitor equipment compliance with the declared Division, prior to the competitor making an attempt at any of the courses of fire.
-However, competitors always remain subject to the provisions of Rule 6.2.5.1. - 6.2.4 Subject to the prior approval of the Match Director, a competitor may enter a match in more than one Division.
+However, competitors always remain subject to the provisions of Rule 6.2.5. - 6.2.4 Subject to the prior approval of the Match Director, a competitor may enter a match in more than one Division.
 However, the competitor may compete for match score in only one Division, and that must be the first attempt in all cases.
-Any subsequent attempts in another Division will not count for match recognition. - 6.2.5 Where a Division is unavailable or deleted, or where a competitor fails to declare a specific Division prior to the commencement of a match, the competitor will be placed in the Division which, in the opinion of the Range Master, most closely identifies with the competitor's equipment.
+Any subsequent attempts in another Division will not count for match recognition. - 6.2.5 Where a Division is unavailable or deleted, or where a competitor fails to either declare a specific Division prior to the commencement of a match, or satisfy the equipment or other requirements of a declared Division during the match, the competitor will be placed in the Division which, in the opinion of the Range Master, most closely identifies with the competitor's equipment.
 If, in the opinion of the Range Master, no suitable Division is available, the competitor will shoot the match for no score.

-- 6.2.5.1 However, if a competitor fails to satisfy the equipment or other requirements of a declared Division during a course of fire, the competitor will be placed in Open Division, if available, otherwise the competitor will shoot the match for no score. - 6.2.5.2 A competitor who is classified or reclassified as above must be notified as soon as possible.
+- 6.2.5.1 Not Applicable. - 6.2.5.2 A competitor who is classified or reclassified as above must be notified as soon as possible.
 The Range Master's decision on these matters is final. - 6.2.6 A match disqualification incurred by a competitor, at any time during a match, will prevent the competitor from further participation in the match including any subsequent attempts in another Division.
 However, this is not retroactive.
 Any previous and complete match scores from another Division will be included for recognition and awards in that Division. - 6.2.7 Recognition of a competitor in a specific Division will not preclude further recognition in a Category or from inclusion as member of a Regional or other team.